wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_fundamentals.md

 #### Learning Objectives

-  - Understand the concept of a *workflow*
+  - Understand the concept of a workflow
-  - Be able to reason about the performance of a workflow when run on a multi-core computer
+  - Be able to reason about the performance of a workflow on a multi-core computer

 ---

-#### What is a workflow?
+### What is a workflow?

 A **workflow** (a.k.a. "scientific workflow") application is comprised of individual computational tasks that must all be executed in some particular